filamerce/filament-user-panel/README.md

 ## Laravel Sanctum

-Laravel Sanctum is detected automatically, and a component to manage Sanctum tokens is displayed in the profile.
-You can control the available abilities with the following code:
+Laravel Sanctum is automatically detected, and a component to manage Sanctum tokens is displayed in the profile.
+Control the available abilities with the following code:

 ```php
 UserProfilePlugin::make()